john-papani/Saas-EnergyLive-Ntua/users/README.md

 Microservice that serves the purpose of authenticating, inserting and modifying (extend plan) user data in EnergyLiveUsers DB.

-ATL microservice runs on HTTP port 3002.
+Users microservice runs on HTTP port 3002.